 Volunteers are the heart of our program.
 Your help with Plano ISD Science and Engineering Fair helps encourage students to pursue science-related careers.
 We understand how full your schedules are, but hope you will reserve time for our students.
 The fair is successful year after year thanks to the support of our community.
 We hope your calendar allows you to participate in this wonderful event.
 You can inquire for more information by contacting Dr. Ashley Carter (email@example.com), the Plano ISD Secondary Science Coordinator.

-Celebrating 35 years of student research!
+Celebrating more than 35 years of student research in Plano ISD

 In 1984, The Plano District Science Fair began its legacy of science achievement.
 The first science fair was hosted by Clark High School and included fewer than 40 projects.
 The 2018 fair took place at the Plano Centre on February 8, 2018 and included 401 projects presented by 509 students!
 Who could have anticipated our current level of success and the growth of the local science fair back in 1984?
 Community support has always been instrumental in our success.
 Community volunteers and sponsors make this event possible.
 Without this type of support, we would not have been able to achieve the level of success that Plano students experience year after year.

 At the regional level in 2023, Plano ISD high school students earned 76% of the first place awards; middle school students earned 61% of the first place awards.